Chick2D/neofetch-themes/README.md

 A project which aims at making your life more convinient by putting a bunch of neofetch configs in a single place.
 \
-also checkout [pagankeymaster/neofetch-configs](https://github.com/pagankeymaster/neofetch-configs), he deserves some attention
+also checkout [pagankeymaster/neofetch-configs](https://github.com/pagankeymaster/neofetch-configs), he deserves some attention!

-# Normal
+# Normal:

 [insert name](https://github.com/legendlife/neofetch-themes/blob/main/normal/config.conf)